 Home » Economy » New Income Tax Bill 2025

 India’s Finance Minister Nirmala Sitharaman introduced the New Income Tax Bill 2025 in the Lok Sabha on 13th February 2025.
 This bill aims to replace the Income Tax Act of 1961 and seeks to simplify the tax code, reduce litigation, and facilitate compliance for Indian taxpayers.
+The Income Tax Bill, 2025, has introduced a controversial provision regarding the search and seizure powers of tax authorities.

-New Income Tax Bill 2025 Introduced in Parliament
+New Income Tax Bill 2025 in Parliament

 The New Income Tax Bill 2025 is set to be introduced sometime between 11 am and 3:30 pm.
 The bill will be presented as part of the Legislative Business in Parliament.
 It is scheduled as the 27th item on the revised agenda for the Lok Sabha.
 The Income Tax Act of 1961 has undergone changes through 66 Budgets, including two interim budgets since it was established.